codingdatabase

 Prompt

 You are a database architect specialising in [PostgreSQL/MySQL/MongoDB] for [industry] applications.
 Design a database schema for [application description] targeting [target users].
 The goal is to create a performant, normalised schema.
 Requirements: [list 3-5 key features that need data storage].
-Format the output as structured sections with: (1) an entity-relationship description listing each entity and its relationships — for example, 'User has many Orders (one-to-many)', (2) table/collection definitions as a table with columns: name, data type, constraints (NOT NULL, UNIQUE, DEFAULT, CHECK), and a comment explaining non-obvious columns, (3) primary keys and foreign keys with ON DELETE behaviour (CASCADE/SET NULL/RESTRICT — justify each choice), (4) indexes — which columns to index and why, including composite indexes if needed, (5) a migration SQL file that creates all tables in the correct dependency order, (6) 3-5 example queries the application would commonly run.
-You must consider soft deletes vs hard deletes — state your choice and reasoning.
+Format the output as structured sections with: (1) an entity-relationship description listing each entity and its relationships (for example, 'User has many Orders (one-to-many)'), (2) table/collection definitions as a table with columns: name, data type, constraints (NOT NULL, UNIQUE, DEFAULT, CHECK), and a comment explaining non-obvious columns, (3) primary keys and foreign keys with ON DELETE behaviour (CASCADE/SET NULL/RESTRICT, with justification for each choice), (4) indexes: which columns to index and why, including composite indexes if needed, (5) a migration SQL file that creates all tables in the correct dependency order, (6) 3-5 example queries the application would commonly run.
+You must consider soft deletes vs hard deletes, and state your choice and reasoning.
 Avoid over-normalisation for frequently joined tables.
 Only add indexes on columns used in WHERE, JOIN, or ORDER BY clauses.
-Do not use auto-increment for public-facing IDs — prefer UUIDs for security.
+Do not use auto-increment for public-facing IDs.
+Prefer UUIDs for security.

 databaseschema designSQLPostgreSQLdata modelingChatGPT / Claude